ANSHIKAA-SINGH/byteverse_Mavericks/README.md

- # A website to aid women safety and needs in college?universities..
+ # A website to aid women safety and needs in college/universities..
 Basically a web application leavaraging advance web development tools to be developed which adresses women's safety concerns and facilitate outreach for their needs.
 # How is it useful?